Children must come to TCG with the correct clothing, in order to help them to make the most of this wonderful outdoors’ environment.

-TCG Forest School suits are provided which are a useful additional waterproof layer but they do NOT keep the children warm.
+TCG does have some Forest School suits available as a useful additional waterproof layer but they do NOT keep the children warm.

 In cold weather, normal Wellie boots on their own + normal socks = cold feet in autumn and winter.